ippocra/ippocra.github.io/_posts/en/2025-10-09-referti-medici-come-i-professionisti-devono-gestirli.md

 ### **Medical report: who can access it?**

-Health documentation contains **special categories of personal data**, protected by EU Regulation 2016/679 (GDPR) and Italian Legislative Decree 196/2003 as amended by Legislative Decree 101/2018. **GENERAL PRINCIPLES**
+Health documentation contains **special categories of personal data**, protected by EU Regulation 2016/679 (GDPR) and Italian Legislative Decree 196/2003 as amended by Legislative Decree 101/2018.

+**GENERAL PRINCIPLES**:

 * **Purpose:** data may be processed and retained without specific consent when processing is necessary for health‑care provision or a legal obligation (art.
 9 GDPR).
 * **Limitation and minimisation:** the limitation‑of‑storage principle (art.
 5 GDPR) allows exceptions when retention is imposed by law or needed for legal defence.
 The obligations listed above therefore constitute the legal basis for prolonged storage.